robriks/ethernaut-solutions/motorbike/walkthrough.md

     }
 ```

-And then invoke it using the Engine's convenient function intended for the proxy Motorbike to both set a new implementation and presumably initialize it in one transaction.
+And then invoke it using the Engine's convenient function intended for the proxy Motorbike to both set a new implementation and presumably initialize it in a single transaction.
 Of course, we'll be setting things on fire instead.

 ```
 function sugarInYourEngine() public {